railsbridge-boston/cookbook/coordinating-2015-january.md

 years doing technical and application support for software companies.
 Danny has also done some programming with Java and Unix shell scripting.
 He currently lives with his wife and two dogs in Wayland, MA.
-- *Thomas Mayfiled*: Thomas Mayfield is a software engineer who's been writing code in whatever languages and frameworks he can get his grubby hands on for the better part of a decade.
+- *Thomas Mayfield*: Thomas Mayfield is a software engineer who's been writing code in whatever languages and frameworks he can get his grubby hands on for the better part of a decade.
 He's one of the odd ducks who's been using Ruby much longer than he's been hacking in Rails, and is super excited to help new folks